 Troop photos will be taken each week on Tuesday before and after lunch.
 A photo order form can be found in the "Camp Forms" section of this guide.
 Orders and money for photos are due in the Camp Office by Tuesday noon.
-Photos will be delivered to camp by Friday night and will be distributed Saturday morning.
+Photos will be delivered to camp and distributed on Friday night.
 The cost of an 8x10 photo is \$10.
 Please be sure that all checks are made out to: Connecticut Rivers Council, BSA.